 Lower battery life

 It is refreshing to see a GPU that is better than the 1050 or the 1050 Ti.
-This laptop uses the NVIDIA GeForce 1650 which is a great entry-level GPU and is capable of hitting 60fps at 1080p at medium to high quality in most games.
+This laptop uses the NVIDIA GeForce 1650 which is a great mid-tier GPU and is capable of hitting 60fps at 1080p at medium to high quality in most games.

 It will still struggle with hitting high settings on AAA games, but it will be able to run most of them comfortably.
 It depends on the individual game and how well it’s optimized.
 This is once more paired with an Intel Core i5 Processor, with clock speeds of 2.40GHz.
 As we know, this is a brilliant CPU and will only support the GPU in providing some excellent, fast gameplay.